OkaeriPoland/okaeri-i18n/configs/README.md

 ## Example

-It is recommended to get familiar with configurer (format provider) concept of the okaeri-configs first.
+It is recommended to get familiar with [use and configurer (format provider) concept](https://github.com/OkaeriPoland/okaeri-configs#usage) of the okaeri-configs first.
 For the example usage refer to the [tests](https://github.com/OkaeriPoland/okaeri-i18n/tree/master/configs/src/test/java/eu/okaeri/i18ntest).